 Entry Level, Mid-Range, High-End

-In The Mix: 3 Best Blenders
+In The Mix: Great Blenders for Every Budget

 It never happened.
 Unsure of my post grad-intentions (though sure that I didn’t want to drag a blender along during my travels), I requested that she table the purchase.
 By the time I settled in Manhattan, I felt bad about asking again.
 I’ve got a job now, I thought to myself.
 I’ll buy the blender myself, and be done with it.